amalsalilan/GrocerGenius_AI_Based_Supermarket_Sales_Prediction_Infosys_Internship_Oct2024/README.md

 ## 💻 **Usage**

-- **Input**: Enter parameters such as Item Identifier, Item Wright, or Product information in the Streamlit frontend.
+- **🖊️Input**: Enter parameters such as Item Identifier, Item Wright, or Product information in the Streamlit frontend.
 - **Prediction**: After entering the data, the app will predict the sales for the specified date and display the result, along with performance metrics.

 ---